itszootime/ps-framework/README.md

 List<Double> seconds = secondInput.getObjectsAs(Double.class);
 ```

-The method returns an instance of ProcessOutputs, which contains the output objects.
+The method returns an instance of `ProcessOutputs`, which contains the output objects.

 ```java
 ProcessOutputs outputs = new ProcessOutputs();